Optimal Regularization for Performative Learning: Analysis in the over-parameterized setting

 In words, \eqref{eq:thmequivl} gives a quantitative comparison between optimal regularization with performative effect ($\lambdaeqs(D, \rho)$) and without it ($\lambdaeqsz(\rho)$).
 Similarly, \eqref{eq:thmequivR} compares optimally-regularized risks $\fixedriskeqs(D, \rho)$ and $\fixedriskeqs(\rho)$ respectively with and without performativity.
-The study of the signs of the auxiliary functions $B_1(\sigma, \kappa), B_2(\sigma, \kappa), C_1(\sigma, \kappa), C_2(\sigma, \kappa)$ leads to the considerations below: \begin{itemize}[leftmargin=1em] \item \Cref{eq:relations1} implies that \emph{(i)} if the noise variance $\sigma^2$ is small, then the optimal regularization moves in the same direction as the performative effect on the predictive features; and \emph{(ii)} if the noise variance is large, the effect is reversed and the optimal regularization moves in the opposite direction to the performative effect.
+The study of the signs of the auxiliary functions $B_1(\sigma, \kappa), B_2(\sigma, \kappa), C_1(\sigma, \kappa), C_2(\sigma, \kappa)$ leads to the considerations below: \begin{itemize}[leftmargin=1em] \item \Cref{eq:relations1a,eq:relations1b} imply that \emph{(i)} if the noise variance $\sigma^2$ is small, then the optimal regularization moves in the same direction as the performative effect on the predictive features; and \emph{(ii)} if the noise variance is large, the effect is reversed and the optimal regularization moves in the opposite direction to the performative effect.
+From a Bayesian perspective, informally, this acts as the noise level controlling the model's confidence: if the noise variance increases, the model moves back towards its "prior", and thus the shift in the regularization due to performativity decreases.
 This is illustrated in Figures \ref{fig:propa} and \ref{fig:propb}. \item \Cref{eq:relations2} implies that, when $\kappa\ge 2$, the optimal regularization moves in the opposite direction to the performative effect on the spurious features.
 This effect is however significantly attenuated by the factor $\rho^2$ multiplying $\bar c$ in \eqref{eq:thmequivl} and, as such, it is hardly noticeable both with Gaussian data (as considered in this section) and in real-world settings (as considered in Section \ref{sec:num}). \item \Cref{eq:relations3} implies that, when performativity reinforces existing trends ($\bar b>0$), the optimally-regularized risk improves in the presence of a performative effect on the predictive features.
 This occurs regardless of the size of the noise variance, and it is illustrated in Figures \ref{fig:propa} and \ref{fig:propb}.
 Instead, when performativity dampens existing trends ($\bar b<0$), the effect is reversed and the optimal risk worsens. \item Finally, \Cref{eq:relations4} implies that the dependence of the optimally-regularized risk on the performative effect on the spurious features is analogous: the optimal risk decreases when $\bar c>0$, and increases when $\bar c<0$.
 However, as for $\lambdaeqs(D, \rho)$, the impact of performativity on $\fixedriskeqs(D, \rho)$ is less pronounced for the spurious features, due to the factor $\rho^2$ multiplying $\bar c$ in \eqref{eq:thmequivR}.
 This is illustrated in Figure \ref{fig:propc}. \end{itemize}